-The Neuroscience GIDP Faculty is comprised of tenured or tenure-eligible faculty of the UA who are admitted to membership after fulfilling the following criteria (see bylaws for a complete list of criteria):
+The Neuroscience GIDP Faculty is comprised of tenured, tenure-eligible, and research faculty (CT) of the UA who are admitted to membership after fulfilling the following criteria (see bylaws for a complete list of criteria):

-- being recommended (and suitable) to serve as advisor to a graduate student conducting dissertation research in neuroscience; - being active in research in neuroscience (as assessed by current record of research support, publication of recent, refereed papers based upon that research, recent service as a Ph.D. thesis/dissertation advisor, etc.); one whose neuroscientific research constitutes a major component of her/his overall research program; and one who actively participates in the Program and other CN activities.
+- □ being recommended (and suitable) to serve as advisor to a graduate student conducting dissertation research in neuroscience; - being active in research in neuroscience (as assessed by current record of research support, publication of recent, refereed papers based upon that research, recent service as a Ph.D. thesis/dissertation advisor, etc.); one whose neuroscientific research constitutes a major component of her/his overall research program; and one who actively participates in the Program and other CN activities.